 Recommended: first read the requirements.

-To set up SAML SSO from the authentication domain UI:
+Next, you'll enable SAML SSO from New Relic's authentication domain UI:

 Under Authentication, click Configure.